-One key decision is whether to review data in the country in which it was collected ("incountry review") or in a nearby country with similar Data Protection Laws ("near-country review").
-Even if culling and filtering greatly reduced data volume, the privacy interests of Data Subjects may still dictate that data not be transferred out of country until an "eyes on" review has been performed.
-Such a review creates an added safeguard against the production of non-responsive Protected Data, thus further complying with International Litigation Principles 1, 2, and 3 and balancing the need for production with the protection of individual privacy rights.
+One key decision is whether to review data in the country in which it was collected ("in-country review") or, if in-country review is not possible, in a country with similar Data Protection Laws ("near-country review"-a distinction based on regulatory rather than geographic proximity).
+Accordingly, an "eyes on" review in- or near- country may further demonstrate compliance with Data Protection Laws, creating an added safeguard against the production of non-responsive Protected Data while balancing the need for production with the protection of individual privacy rights.
+See International Litigation Principles 1, 2, and 3.

-Parties may wish to consult with Local Privacy counsel, Outside eDiscovery counsel, and technology vendors to consider additional available review options and to ensure they are both technologically feasible and, more importantly, compliant with local data privacy regulations.28
+Parties may wish to consult with Local Privacy counsel, Outside eDiscovery counsel, and technology vendors to consider additional available review options and to ensure they are both technologically feasible and, more importantly, compliant with local data privacy regulations.

 In-House and Outside counsel should consider drafting document review guidelines (DRGs) for attorneys performing the review.
-These DRGs may include protocols for tagging documents with Protected Data - particularly non-responsive documents that may contain Protected Data.
+These DRGs may include protocols for tagging documents with Protected Data-particularly non-responsive documents that may contain Protected Data.
 For example, among the responsive/non-responsive issue tags, counsel may include tags labeled "responsive - personal data" and "non-responsive - personal data."
 This will allow counsel to determine the volume of "responsive - personal data" and formulate a disclosure plan.
+One benefit of tagging "non-responsive - personal data" is that if a large amount of "non-responsive - personal data" is identified in the initial collection(s), collection criteria could be modified to minimize the amount of such data in any subsequent collections.

 If Protected Data must be produced to Opposing counsel, the responding party should consider safeguards to limit production of such data, such as producing data in an anonymized or redacted format.
 For example, an employee roster that identifies all workers on a particular project may have multiple columns of Protected Data, including name, address, phone number, personal identification numbers (PINs), and nationality.
 If this document must be produced, PINs could be redacted, and addresses and phone numbers could be anonymized to include one single business address and phone number.
 The nationality field might also be aggregated to show only the number of workers representing each nationality.
-Anonymization, pseudonymization, redaction, and aggregation are often applied to productions under the guidance of International Litigation Principles 1, 2, and 3.
+Anonymization, pseudonymization, redaction, and aggregation are often applied to productions if required by local laws/regulations and are consistent with the guidance of International Litigation Principles 1, 2, and 3.